Assam govt plans to set up cultural centre at Bhupen Hazarika's Kuthori house | Entertainment

 - India

-The Assam government has acquired the land and house that once belonged to Bharat Ratna Bhupen Hazarika at Kuthori near the Kaziranga National Park to set up a cultural centre, an official said on Sunday.
+Assam government has acquired the land and house that once belonged to Bhupen Hazarika at Kuthori near the Kaziranga National Park to set up a cultural centre, an official said on Sunday.

 Kaliabor Sub-divisional Officer P K Das had handed over the seven bighas of land to the cultural department last month.
 The Assam government proposes to set up a cultural project at the site in Nagaon district, which will include a museum, a cinema hall and a library to preserve Hazarika's creations, including his songs and literary works, he said.

-The Dada Saheb Phalke awardee had bought the land under the Kaliabor sub-division in 1974 and built a house, naming it 'Apun Ghar' (home of one's own).
+The Bharat Ratna awardee had bought the land under the Kaliabor sub-division in 1974 and built a house, naming it 'Apun Ghar' (home of one's own).
 He also had plans to set up a cultural centre there, family members said.

 Hazarika had created several evergreen songs and written many literary pieces at this house.